simie7/eldes/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg)](https://github.com/hacs/integration)

+> ⚠️ **Deprecation Notice**
+> I am no longer an owner of any Eldes products and will not be maintaining or developing this integration further.
+> If you have development experience and are interested in taking over maintenance of this project, please open an issue or contact me via GitHub.

 # Eldes Alarm

 Custom component for Home Assistant.
 This component is designed to integrate the Eldes security systems including sensors, outputs, etc.